monsoonmaelstrom/book2/book2.md

 “I don’t know,” he tells me.
 “I’ve only really paid attention to you, Alex, and Davy doing magic and I doubt that’s a valid comparison.”

 “Gavin, can you untie the knot, please?”
-I ask.

 He nods, and then does it with surprising quickness.
 Just a couple of seconds.

 Once he’s done, I ask the same of Henry.
 Henry’s not as fast as Gavin, but he’s under the ten seconds I mentioned that first day.

-“Try again, Lisette,” I say.
+“Try again, Lisette.”

 She wears the same look of concentration mixed with frustration as she did earlier while trying to unknot the fabric strip.

 “So,” I say to Liam again, “what do you think?”

-“I feel something, but it’s not like what it felt like when Henry and Gavin did it.”
+“I feel something, but it’s not what it felt like when Henry and Gavin did it.”

 I nod.
 “It felt the same to me.”
 I’m not really sure how to help.
 “Davy, any ideas?”
-I ask.

 He shrugs.
 “She wanted to learn to make a fire.
 Try that.”

+I’m not thrilled about it, but maybe it being the thing she wanted to learn will help.
+I have no idea.

 “Fine.
 Tomorrow we’ll try fire,” I tell them all.
 “Until then, Lisette, keep trying the knot, and I don’t know.
 I guess the shit with the energy meridians or whatever.
 It sounds ridiculous to me, but who knows.